NDCLab/rwe-eeg-dataset/README.md

 ## Roadmap
-Preliminary pilot results for Summer 2022.
+Preliminary pilot results for Q4 2022.

 ## Work in Development